DimPap99/Kaggle-Match-Scraper/README.md

 # Kaggle-Match-Scraper
-A simple python3 script to scrape match results of various Kaggle competitions.
+A simple python3 script to scrape match results (Episode Replays) of various Kaggle competitions.